The Cape Gallery Logo

 His involvement with art was first on a part-time basis when he attended evening classes at the Community Arts Project in Woodstock.
 Life drawing, sculpture and painting were the three main areas of his studies.
 It was only in 1990 that Mandla began working full time as an artist in Cape Town: since then he has participated in various group shows and had a small solo show at the Association of Arts (Western Cape)

-The scale of Vanyaza's sculpture is usually small and intimate and he likes to create a group of small figures interacting with each other.
+In scale Vanyaza's sculpture is usually small and intimate and he likes to create a group of small figures interacting with each other.
 They are ceramic sculptures painted with various glazes and fired.

 The early 20th century French schools of painting have always been a great source of inspiration for Mandla, in particular the Fauves.
 Although not formally connected to the Fauves, Kees van Dongen's treatment of colour and the human figure continue to inspire Mandla.
 The acute draughtsmanship and particular observation of Honoré Daumier also serve as a constant invigorating force.

-Mandla Vanyaza's imminent study period at the Cité International des Arts in Paris will bring him into direct contact with the French Artists who style he so much admires.
+Mandla Vanyaza's study period at the Cité International des Arts in Paris brought him into direct contact with the French Artists who style he so much admires.
+He also had the opportunity to meet the aging Sekoto.

 RESUME